rsdoiel/antenna/archives/2025/planet_2025.24.md

 date: 2025-06-17, from: RTÉ News

-Fans attempting to buy tickets for September's NFL game between the Pittsburgh Steelers and the Minnesota Vikings at Croke Park have experienced online frustration as hundreds of thousands of accounts attempt to complete purchases.
+Fans attempting to buy tickets for September's NFL game between the Pittsburgh Steelers and the Minnesota Vikings at Croke Park experienced online frustration as hundreds of thousands of accounts attempt to complete purchases.

 <br>